 8 – “You laugh at polytheists, but you have no problem believing in a Triune God.”

 I don’t laugh at anyone except fundy atheists who spread funny misinformation.
 Polytheists have as much right to be heard as we do.
 That doesn’t mean they’re right, but that’s not what this list is implying.
 It’s saying we laugh at those who have a different view than we do for no other reason than because they hold a different view.
 This shouldn’t be done.
 Also, polytheism is in no way similar to the Trinity.
-Ironically, whilst condemning fundamentalism our writer adopts a similar kind of thinking here.
-An explanation for the Trinity can be found in link 1 below.
+Ironically, whilst condemning fundamentalism our writer adopts a similar kind of simple-minded thinking here.
+More on the Trinity can be found in link 1 below.

 7 – “Your face turns purple when you hear of the “atrocities” attributed to Allah, but you don’t even flinch when hearing about how God/Jehovah slaughtered all the babies of Egypt in “Exodus” and ordered the elimination of entire ethnic groups in “Joshua” including women, children, and trees!”